Slavery in New France: Indigenous origin of slavery France

-French-indigenous patterns of enslavement
+French-Indigenous patterns of enslavement

 Clearly established prior to the French arrival, a system of slavery was well underway.
-The French practice of slavery, therefore, existed more as an adaptation to an existing system rather than the imposition of a new system upon indigenous peoples and spaces.
-Slavery was adopted by French settlers in earnest beginning in 1632, continuing after the Conquest of New France in the 18th century.
+The French practice of slavery, therefore, existed more as an adaptation to an existing system rather than the imposition of a new system upon Indigenous peoples and spaces.
+Slavery was adopted by French settlers in earnest beginning in 1632, continuing after the conquest of New France in the 18th century.
 Initially, slavery in the colony was complicated by France's ethical stance on the matter: slave ownership in New France was not legally recognized (as per their free-soil doctrine), but it could still be justified with the understanding that only the act of enslaving people was deemed unethical and simply buying or receiving slaves was accepted.
 Hoping to mimic the economic success of other colonies, France's royal administration gave in to Canadian pressures from slave-purchasing colonial officials, and issued the Raudot Ordinance of 1709, putting into law a legitimacy of enslavement within the St. Lawrence Valley colonial setting.

-On 13 April 1709, New France intendant Jacques Raudot passed the Ordinance Rendered on the Subject of the Negroes and the Savages Called Panis, legalizing the purchase and possession of indigenous slaves in New France.
-When Raudot pronounced indigenous slavery to be legal in New France, the practice had already been well established in the Native and French alliances throughout the seventeenth and eighteenth centuries.
+On 13 April 1709, New France intendant Jacques Raudot passed the Ordinance Rendered on the Subject of the Negroes and the Savages Called Panis, legalizing the purchase and possession of Indigenous slaves in New France.
+When Raudot pronounced Indigenous slavery to be legal in New France, the practice had already been well established in the Indigenous and French alliances throughout the seventeenth and eighteenth centuries.
 After the 1709 Ordinance came into effect, slavery in the colony grew exponentially.
 Natives flooded the slave market in the course of intense diplomacy with the French to prevent colonial encroachment of Native land.
 Therefore, the flood of Native slaves in St. Lawrence largely came from their Western counterparts.
-According to Rushforth, "by narrowing the target to a specific set of victims known as the 'Panis nation,' Raudot and his successors created a North American counterpart to the African kingdom of Nigritie: a distant and populous nation at war with more proximate allies, poorly understood but identified as legally and morally enslavable".
+According to Rushforth, "by narrowing the target to a specific set of victims known as the 'Panis nation', Raudot and his successors created a North American counterpart to the African kingdom of Nigritie: a distant and populous nation at war with more proximate allies, poorly understood but identified as legally and morally enslavable".
 Effectively, this meant Western Natives were strengthening future adversaries in the east, with their own slaves, in a struggle to preserve their land.
 French settlers primarily acquired slaves through the process of ritualized gift-giving commonly used to facilitate diplomatic negotiations.
 However French hunger for more slaves altered indigenous practices of captive-taking and enslavement.
 Warfare focusing on captive taking increased, as captives became not just a way to symbolically replace lost relatives, but also became economically valuable goods to exchange with the French.
-Networks of alliances between indigenous groups helped funnel captives towards the French.
+Networks of alliances between Indigenous groups helped funnel captives towards the French.